Skip to content

 The Awards annually recognize cohorts of four to six leaders whose innovative solutions to critical state challenges improve people’s lives, create opportunity, and contribute to a better California.
 The goals of the Awards program are to:

-• Recognize and support diverse leaders whose work improves people’s lives, creates opportunity, and contributes to a better California
+• Recognize and support leaders whose work improves people’s lives, creates opportunity, and contributes to a better California

 • Advance innovative, effective solutions that merit expansion or replication